 From basic definitions to pros and cons and everything in between.

 A recent study suggests that direct contact with brands via mail is the preferred form of communication for 73% of American consumers.
 Some businesses may favor strategies such as content marketing and PR.
-Yet, direct marketing continues to be a profitable means of distribution and promotion for many brands.
+Yet, it continues to be a profitable means of distribution and promotion for many brands.

-You might be wondering what is direct vs indirect marketing?
+You might be wondering what is direct vs indirect one?
 And for which businesses is it a suitable choice?
+How to create effective marketing message?

 Keep reading for our guide to this intriguing form of marketing.
-We'll explore definitions, advantages and disadvantages, and much more.
+We'll explore definitions, advantages and disadvantages, the difference with advertising campaigns and much more.

 What Is Direct Marketing?

-First, let's take a look at a direct marketing definition.
-It refers to direct communication between consumers and brands.
+First, let's take a look at a direct marketing is a type of direct communication between consumers and brands.
 This could also be with the agencies they hire to manage their campaigns.
 It includes making contact with both existing and potential customers.

 This form of marketing targets customers likely to have an interest in a product or service.
 It can consist of traditional forms of media such as brochures and television ads.
 But, this direct communication also incorporates digital marketing strategies.